 It wasn't until reading Japanese author Marie Kondo's best selling book, The Life-Changing Magic of Tidying Up that Marina realized the solution to this problem.
 The book details a system known as the KonMari Method which provides a step-by-step process to liberate yourself from accumulation.

 In August 2016 in New York City, Marina joined the first-ever cohort of non-Japanese trainees in the KonMari Method.
 The course was led by Marie Kondo and her senior Japanese trainer.
-After months of training and apprenticeship, Marina became fully certified in November 2016.
-While she has decided to formally step away from the KonMari organization in 2018, she still retains the lessons and wisdom of Marie Kondo and the method.
+In November 2016, after months of training and apprenticeship, Marina became the first Canadian and second ever certified consultant outside of Japan.
+While she has decided to step away from the KonMari organization in 2018, she retains the inspiration and wisdom of Marie Kondo and the method.